roobendesign/roobendesign/_posts/2022-01-18-google-ads-web-design-clients.md

 I was able to design and create websites from scratch but the idea of finding someone to give me money for them was something I had not even given thought to.

-## Looking For Answers & Taking A Risk With The Little Bit of Money I Had
+## Looking For Answers & Taking A Risk With The Little Money I Had
-I searched tirelessly on Google for ways to find clients, but being young and self taught made a lot of sound information sound too good to be true.
+I searched tirelessly on Google for ways to find clients, but being young and self-taught made a lot of sound information sound too good to be true.

 After a while of searching I decided I only had two options.